MarkvanMents/docs/content/developerportal/deploy/access-restrictions.md

 8. **Edit** the top level path `/`.

-    {{% alert type="info" %}}Any path below this path which does not have an explicit restriction will inherit this access restriction profile.{{% /alert %}}
+    {{% alert type="info" %}}Any path below this path which does not have an explicit restriction will inherit this access restriction profile.{% endhint %}

 9. Select *Custom Profile for Client Certificates and/or IP ranges* as the **New Restriction Type**.